-The International Free Expression Project is an independent nonprofit organization dedicated to dramatizing and popularizing the fundamental importance of free expression at a time when it is under grave threat around the world.
+The International Free Expression Project is an independent nonprofit organization dedicated to working with advocacy and educational organizations to build public support for free expression at a time when it is under grave threat around the world.

-A monument to free expression: The project will sponsor, with the Pittsburgh region, a design competition to create a towering, internationally recognized work of public art symbolizing a free press and free expression.
-Its site will incorporate massive, recently dismantled presses of the Pittsburgh Post-Gazette whose ancestors were among the first to publish the U.S. Bill of Rights in 1791.
-It will soar above the front entrance of a major American city as a 21st-century version of the Statue of Liberty, dominating Pittsburgh’s version of New York Harbor.
-It will declare to the world that all people should be able to say what they want and be who they are.
+An iconic symbol of free expression: The project will sponsor, with the Pittsburgh region, the commissioning of a signature, internationally recognized work of public art representing a free press and free expression.
+Its site will incorporate parts of massive, dismantled presses of the Pittsburgh Post-Gazette, whose ancestors were among the original publishers of the world’s seminal proclamations of free-expression rights: the U.S. Bill of Rights in 1791 and the Universal Declaration of Human Rights in 1948.
+This iconic symbol will stand near the former Post-Gazette site at the front entrance of a major American city.
+It will be the first of its kind in the world, declaring that all people should be able to say what they want and be who they are.

-Location: The monument to free expression will rise at or near the former Post-Gazette building where the busiest expressway in the region funnels travelers into Pittsburgh.
-Among its neighbors will be a 100-foot spire of water that shoots up at the confluence of three rivers, one of the most recognizable symbols of any American city.
-A re-imagined PG site will display artworks and artifacts, including a gleaming green and silver 40-foot-tall press.
-All or part of the vast, block-long former pressroom will serve as Pittsburgh’s front parlor, strikingly visible through 30-foot arched windows that stretch along a major downtown boulevard.
-It also will serve as home to the International Center for Free Expression.
+The location: Among the neighbors of this monumental work of art will be a 100-foot spire of water that shoots up at the confluence of three rivers, one of the most recognizable symbols of any American city.
+A re-imagined Post-Gazette site will display artworks and artifacts from a vast pressroom where two historic newspapers were published, as well as a towering green-and-silver press.
+All or part of the block-long former pressroom will serve as Pittsburgh’s front parlor, strikingly visible through 30-foot arched windows that stretch along a central downtown boulevard.
+The pressroom also will serve as home to the International Center for Free Expression.

-The International Center for Free Expression: The centerpiece of the PG building is envisioned as a festive gathering place in The Pressroom, featuring food stands, coffee carts, café tables, artworks and installations, projections, buskers, popup performances and the like.
-Sprinkled throughout will be videos, robots, e-games, theatrical docents and interactive displays that entertain while driving home the elemental importance of free expression.
+The International Center for Free Expression: The centerpiece of the PG building is envisioned as a festive gathering place in the pressroom, a Marketplace of Ideas featuring food stands, coffee carts, cafés, artworks, projections, buskers, popup performances and the like — an explosion of expression.
+Sprinkled throughout will be videos, robots, e-games, docents and interactive displays that entertain while driving home the elemental importance of free expression.
 These will constitute the International Center for Free Expression, a stealth museum slipped into a bustling place where people just want to hang out.
 Visitors who have no intention of learning about free-expression rights, who have never seriously considered the rights they do or don’t have, will confront new ideas and absorb new realizations.
-Most of the center’s e-games and digital activities will be available to the world online, perhaps with customized versions for the use of teachers and free-expression advocacy organizations.
+Most of the center’s newly invented e-games and digital activities will be available to the world online, with versions adapted for the use of teachers and free-expression advocacy organizations.

 Engagement and education: The project will call on schools, colleges, communities, institutions and individuals to help create the International Center for Free Expression, as well as their own free-expression initiatives.
-Students will be encouraged to write essays and create works of art.
+For instance, students will be encouraged to write essays and create works of art.
 Performers will play music, present films and mount theatre productions.
 Such activities will be ongoing, as well as organized around special occasions.
-Outreach will be targeted especially at young people, particularly those who might find purpose in art or advocacy.
+Outreach will be targeted especially at young people, particularly those who are troubled and might find purpose in art or advocacy.

 Local supporters include the mayor of Pittsburgh, the chief executive of Allegheny County, Pittsburgh business leaders (the Allegheny Conference for Community Development), the Pittsburgh Post-Gazette, Carnegie Museums, City of Asylum, Pittsburgh Office of Public Art, The Pittsburgh Foundation, Pittsburgh Downtown Partnership, World Affairs Council of Pittsburgh and VisitPittsburgh.
 Advisers include the former CEO of the Newseum and the director of the Boston Waterworks Museum.